EduWoldhuis/smb_wireshark_decrypt/README.md

 ### A python3 tool to get the necessary information to decrypt SMB3 from a PCAP file.
 Note: the user password or NTLM hash is required for decryption.

-This script is modified from https://medium.com/maverislabs/decrypting-smb3-traffic-with-just-a-pcap-absolutely-maybe-712ed23ff6a2, to add a lot more functionality.
+This script is modified from https://medium.com/maverislabs/decrypting-smb3-traffic-with-just-a-pcap-absolutely-maybe-712ed23ff6a2, with a lot more functionality added to handle the wireshark information for you.

 requirements: Tshark, python3